The Preferential Application Deadline for our 2014 Cohort is February 15, 2014.

 Frequently Asked Questions

 - When is the application deadline?
 The program begins in June of each year.
-The application deadline is February 15.
+The preferential deadline for applications is February 15.
+The final deadline is March 21.

 - How do I apply?
 The Department of Education Policy and Leadership has an online application.
 The application fee is $75, and a schedule of courses is available for review on the Curriculum & Modules webpage.